How Ozone Extends the Life of Linens October 17 2017, 1 Comment

 Myths About Ozone Generators June 20 2017, 0 Comments

-What you first need to understand is that ozone is a chemical compound, O3, that has the power to oxidize just about everything, except large particles.
-Let’s take a look at what some of our customers believe about ozone generators.
+Ozone is a chemical compound that has the power to oxidize just about everything, except large particles.
+Below, we bust common myths about ozone generators.

-This statement just isn’t true.
-The ozone generator must produce 7,000 mg per hour of ozone for it to work on these tough complaints.
+False, this statement just isn’t true.
+The ozone generator must produce at least 7,000 mg per hour for it to work on these tough complaints.
 A lighter weight machine will freshen the air temporarily, not eradicate mold spores.
 The A7K is the most powerful air unit produced by A2Z Ozone, Inc. at 7,000 mg/hr.

 We recommend treating a room gradually, until you reach the needed amount of time.
-Below is a chart that can help you see what I mean.
+Below is a chart that demonstrates this:

 A Nice Visit from a Lovely Customer April 21 2017, 1 Comment